icaroglauco-lab/hvex-assignment-test/README.md

 This project is created to apply for a vancacy role as junior developer at HVex, and it follows this **[document](https://drive.google.com/drive/folders/197H-LjU6mNSoflwLIm2UzwcqTpZ9YAxS)**.

-Its a M.E.R.N. stack application for a simple chatroom served with user crud and auth system.
+Its a Mongo Express Node stack application for a simple chatroom served with user crud and auth system.

+### I wanted to create the R from MERN, for the client side front-end, but I found myself a little bit overwhelmed, so I decided to just keep with the server side.
+Even tho its a server side application, I have no major skills with security and such and I didnt want to waste too much time on this.

 ## Project struture

-This project is divided into two major folders: client and server.

-The server is responsible for mongodb integration, authentication, socket.io protocols, in memory messages allocation and rest api.
+The server is responsible for mongodb integration, authentication;

 You can find the following files and its responsabilities: